alankrantas/vueapp-typescript-express/README.md

 ## Run the Project

 Install Node.js and [MongoDB Community Server](https://www.mongodb.com/try/download/community).
-You can install MongoDB Compass in the process as well.
+You can install MongoDB Compass (db browser) in the process as well.

+> Tested on Windows 10 with Node.js 16.14.1.

-Then run the following commands from the project root directory to install required NPM libraries:
+Run the following command from the project root directory to install NPM libraries:

 ```bash
 npm install
 ```

-Then create database, collections and product data in MongoDB:
+Then create database, collections and product data (documents) in MongoDB:

 ```bash
 node create_db.js